 Are you a fan of walled cities?
 If you are, then you should head to Avila, Spain in the Castilla y Leon (Castles and Lions) province of Spain.
 Located just about an hour and a half drive from the Madrid Bajaras airport, it’s a city waiting to be discovered.
 This walled city is also known as the “City of Knights” which dates back to the 5th Century BC.

 When you visit, you will see why in 1985 the city became a UNESCO World Heritage site.

 Even if you are not Catholic, you should take a look at the exhibits about her life in the Centro de Interpretación de la Mística, Iglesia Convento de Sta Teresa.
-In the early days, living inside the walls were reserved only for royalties, but all that has changed today.
-You will find beautiful restaurants, churches, hotels, shopping and apartments all within the city walls.
+In the early days, living inside the walls was reserved only for royalties, but all that has changed today.
+You will find beautiful restaurants, churches, hotels, shopping, and apartments all within the city walls.

 Outside, the sprawling city with its red top buildings is a sight to behold, especially when you take a tour walking along the top of its walls.